 "I LOVED interacting with MS patients.
 As someone who works in the lab, we don't always see the patient side.
 Very very motivating.
 I also liked the career panel at the end of the day.
 All workshops are EXACTLY what we are doing in our lab.
 Very relevant."
 (2015 participant)

-started to identify opportunities for collaboration even within my own field."
-(2014 participant)
+opportunities for collaboration even within my own field."

 "The caliber of researchers who attend the summer school really helped to motivate and drive my passion for MS research.
 The organizers were amazing, I learned an immense amount AND had a lot of fun."
 (2014 participant)

 "I loved just about everything about it.
 I like the hands-on workshops, I really liked being able to interact with MS patients, media, and MS Society organizers, and see MS research from their point of view; I loved all the social opportunities to network (this is the BEST conference/event I have ever attended in terms of networking); I loved the knowledge transfer/communication sessions; the food was excellent; I really liked learning about other fields of MS research besides MRI... the list goes on!!"
 (2013 participant)

 "Fostering relationships amongst trainees - this is really promoting a collaborative environment amongst the next generation of MS researchers in Canada.”
 (2012 participant)

 "In addition to the fact that Summer School was a great opportunity to learn, it provided me with a chance to interact directly with trainees and faculty from all different avenues of MS research."
 (2011 participant)